Plato Writes about Socrates

 These dialogues (especially the Apology and other dialogues from the traditionally early period of Plato's dialogues) are the primary evidence for what the historical Socrates thought.

 They are evidence because what the character says and does helps us know what the historical Socrates thought and how he lived.
-We have to be careful, though, in drawing these inferences.
+We should exercise caution, though, in drawing these inferences.
 The dialogues look like historical conversations that have taken place at various times in Socrates' life, but Plato is not first and foremost recording history,

 If Plato is not recording history, why does he use a character named Socrates?